wzrayyy/httb/README.md

 # ⚡ Benchmarks
 It's... bad 🥲

 All benchmarks were conducted on an i7-1360P laptop with 16GB of RAM using the tool codesenberg/bombardier.
-The benchmark folder in the repository contains all the source files used for benchmarking, along with a run.sh script to automate the benchmarking process.
 Here are the detailed results:

 ### python3 -m http.server
 ```